What Is Chemical Engineering?

 Kinetic and Mechanical Processes

-Chemical engineering also requires knowledge of chemical reaction kinetics, including the properties and mechanisms of catalysts and fluid dynamics.
+Chemical engineering requires knowledge of chemical reaction kinetics, including the properties and mechanisms of catalysts and fluid dynamics.
 The study of fluid mechanics covers macroscopic mass, momentum, and energy balances, along with the dimensional analysis of friction and drag coefficients.
 Chemical engineers also study polymerization mechanisms, the polymerization process, and the mechanical properties and flow behavior of polymers.

 Industries and Applications